-Students select one of two courses that are the culmination of a sequence of courses that provides coherent and rigorous content aligned with challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers in the Health Science career cluster; provides technical skill proficiency, and includes competency-based applied learning that contributes to the academic knowledge, higher-order reasoning and problem-solving skills, work attitudes, general employability skills, technical skills, and occupation-specific skills, and knowledge of all aspects of Health Science career cluster.
+Students select from three courses of study that are the culmination of a sequence of courses that provides coherent and rigorous content aligned with challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers in the Health Science career cluster; provides technical skill proficiency, and includes competency-based applied learning that contributes to the academic knowledge, higher-order reasoning and problem-solving skills, work attitudes, general employability skills, technical skills, and occupation-specific skills, and knowledge of all aspects of Health Science career cluster.

-This course prepares students to be employed as Emergency Medical Responders.
+- Emergency Medical Responder: This course prepares students to be certified as Emergency Medical Responders.
 Content includes, but is not limited to, identifying and practicing within the appropriate scope of practice for an Emergency Medical Responder, demonstrating correct medical procedures for various emergency situations, proficiency in the appropriate instruments used, as well as a foundation in the musculo-skeletal system of the body.
 This instructional program prepares students to provide initial care to sick or injured persons or as ambulance drivers and attendants.
 Upon successful completion, the student is eligible to sit for the Emergency Medical Responder exam which qualifies as industry certification.